 8. Canon EOS 5D Mark IV Full Frame Digital SLR Camera Body

-- Superb Dual Pixel CMOS AF for responsive and smooth AF during video or live view shooting; LCD monitor has a full touchscreen interface, including selection of AF area.
+- Excellent Dual Pixel CMOS AF for responsive and smooth AF during video or live view shooting

 9. OLYMPUS Tough TG-6 Waterproof Camera

-- High resolution F2.0 lens, maximum 8x zoom, true pic VIII, back illuminated CMOS image sensor
+- High-resolution F2.0 lens with maximum 8x zoom, TruePic VIII, and back-illuminated CMOS image sensor for sharp and detailed images.

-- Variable macro system comprised of 4 macro shooting modes, magnified shooting up to 1 centimeter from the end of the lens
+- A variable macro system with 4 macro shooting modes and magnified shooting up to 1 cm from the end of the lens, making it perfect for close-up and detailed shots.

-- 5 underwater shooting modes including underwater microscope, 3 underwater white balance modes
+- 5 underwater shooting modes including an underwater microscope and 3 underwater white balance modes for vivid and accurate underwater shots.

 10. Sony Intl Sony Alpha a6000 Mirrorless Digital Camera

-- Built-in Wi-Fi connectivity enables the a6000 to instantly share imagery to mobile devices for direct sharing online to social networking, via email, and to cloud storage sites.
-NFC (Near Field Communication) is also supported, which allows for one-touch connection between the camera and compatible mobile devices; no complex set-up is required.
-Once connected, the linked mobile device can also display a live view image on its screen and remotely control the cameras shutter.
+Additionally, the camera has Wi-Fi connectivity, enabling the user to instantly share imagery to mobile devices for direct sharing online to social networking, via email, and to cloud storage sites.
+NFC (Near Field Communication) is also supported, which allows for a one-touch connection between the camera and compatible mobile devices.

 Backpacking Cameras: Reflex or Mirrorless?